ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

     public static Aes256Gcm Aes256Gcm { get; }

+#### Exceptions

+PlatformNotSupportedException
+: The platform does not support hardware-accelerated AES.

 #### Remarks

 The implementation of AES-GCM in NSec is hardware-accelerated and requires an